gavinrozzi/grwebsite/content/project/ocradiolive.md

 ### Coming soon to OC Radio Live
 - Little Egg Harbor Police P25
-- Ocean County Probation
+- Ocean County Probation P25
 - OC-ALERT Fire & EMS paging channel

 ### Atlantic County version coming soon
 We are also hoping to setup a similar system for the new Atlantic County P25 Phase II system that recently became fully operational.
 Check back here for more details on that at a later date.
+Some of these projects will likely be under the domain name **p25.stream.**

-The Ocean County Radio Live web application is based on the open-source [Trunk-Player](https://github.com/ScanOC/trunk-player) Django project.
+The [Ocean County Radio Live](https://ocradio.live/) web application is based on the open-source [Trunk-Player](https://github.com/ScanOC/trunk-player) Django project.
 So far, I have contributed one [pull request](https://github.com/ScanOC/trunk-player/commit/8dbc011c96bf19951bc9fa1fbf6c37d5e215dc4a) to the upstream open source software that powers the project, and I plan to contribute more in the future as my schedule allows.